Global warming is quite possibly the greatest challenge we have ever faced.

 Firstly, we cannot predict how much CO2 human activities will emit, as this depends on factors such as how the global economy develops and how society’s production and consumption of energy changes in the coming decades.

-Secondly, with current understanding of the complexities of how climate feedbacks operate, there is a range of possible outcomes, even for a particular scenario of CO2 emissions.
+Secondly, with current understanding of the complexities of how climate feedbacks operate, there is a range of possible outcomes, even for the particular scenario of CO2 emissions.

 Finally, over timescales of a decade or so, natural variability can modulate the effects of an underlying trend in temperature.